s-AVE/MySQL-Assignment/README.md

      | MySQL Query | Result |
      |----------|----------|
      | ![](/assets/sec7.assignment5_query.png) | ![](/assets/sec7.assignment5_output.png) |

+  > [!TIP]
+  > > COALESCE is more flexible version of the two and will allow you to do multiple NULL checks and returns the first non-NULL value

 ## 5. **Data Analysis Applications**
 - There are many ways to identify and handle duplicate values